lbryio/lbry.com/content/faq/transaction-types.md

 There are a number of transaction types which take place on the LBRY blockchain.
 The LBRY app displays these transactions in the **Overview** and **History** tabs on the Wallet page.

-Many transaction types also have details associated with them such as the claim/channel name or if they came from an LBRY Reward.
+Many transaction types also have details associated with them such as the claim/channel name or if they came from a LBRY Reward.
 You can also see additional details by clicking the transaction ID and accessing them in the [LBRY block explorer](https://explorer.lbry.io).

 | Type | Details |
 --- | ---
 | **Spends** | LBC is sent to another address or used to purchase content.<br/>Also, revoked content/claimed tips show as Spends<sup>1</sup>
 | **Receives** | LBC received at wallet address, an incoming content payment or LBRY Reward
 | **Publishes** | LBC claim associated with content publication.<br/>Claims can be revoked via trash button<sup>2</sup>
-| **Channels** | LBC claim associated with Channel creation.<br/>Channels can be revoked via trash button
+| **Channels** | LBC claim associated with Channel creation.<br/>Channel claims can be revoked via trash button
 | **Tips** | Tips sent or received.
 Received tips can be claimed via unlock button
 | **Supports** | Claim support sent or received.
-Supports can be revoked via trash button
+Support claims can be revoked via trash button
 | **Updates** | Update to previously published content<sup>3</sup>.
 Updated claims can be revoked via trash button

 <sup>1</sup> The amount shown in the transaction list only reflects the revoke/claim fee paid.
 See transaction details for the amount that is returned to your wallet.